 We’ll start by looking at how this fits into the OSI stack.
-So, we've got a sender on the left, he's going to send some traffic to the receiver on the right.
-The sender will compose the packet, starting with the layer seven information, that's the application layer.
+So, we've got a sender on the left, it's going to send some traffic to the receiver on the right.
+The sender will compose the packet, starting with the Layer 7 information, that's the Application Layer.

-It will then encapsulate that with layer six, the presentation layer header.
+It will then encapsulate that with Layer 6, the Presentation Layer header.

-Then at layer four with the transport layer header, it will include information such as whether it's TCP or UDP, and report number.
+Then at Layer 4, with the Transport Layer header, it will include information, such as whether it's TCP or UDP, and the port number.

-That will then get encapsulated with the layer three IP header, which includes the source and destination IP address.
+That will then get encapsulated with the Layer 3 IP header, which includes the source and destination IP address.

-Then it will be encapsulated in the layer two data-link header, which includes the source and destination MAC address, and that will then get put onto the physical wire.
+Then it will be encapsulated in the Layer 2 Data-Link header, which includes the source and destination MAC address, and that will then get put onto the physical wire.

 IP to MAC Address Resolution

-We'll find the destination IP address, then when the packet gets down to layer two, the sender also needs to know the destination and MAC address.
-So, when it composes a packet, it needs to know both the destination IP address and the MAC address as well.
+We'll find the destination IP address, then when the packet gets down to Layer 2, the sender also needs to know the destination and MAC address.
+So when it composes a packet, it needs to know both the destination IP address and the MAC address as well.

-Now, the IP advance is a logical address, which is controlled by administrators.
-It makes sense that we can have that referenced in the application, either directly as via destination IP address or as via FQDN which can be dissolved by DNS.
+Now, the IP address is a logical address, which is controlled by administrators.
+It makes sense that we can have that referenced in the application, either directly as the destination IP address or as the FQDN, which can be dissolved by DNS.